 But once the tiger was out, he did not care about his promise.
 He wanted to kill every human in his way.

-A sly little fox was passing by and when he saw that the tiger was about to kill everyone he said, he did not believe such a big tiger could fit in such a tiny cage.
+A sly little fox was passing by and when he saw that the tiger was about to kill everyone he made a strategy.
+He said, “I do not believe such a big tiger could fit in such a tiny cage.”

 The tiger said he would show the fox he was locked up there and went back inside the cage.
 As soon as he went in, the fox locked the cage and left with the tiger.